mvanwinkleias/repo_layout_demo1/README.md

 # Design Goals

-All of these languages are unrelated, but they use the same layout.
+All of these languages are unrelated, but the programs use the same layout.

 You start from the perspective of accomodating for future growth by organizing things.
-Then you use the design as a template so that "quick and dirty" is just "quick".
+Then you use the design as a template (such as this) so that "quick and dirty" is just "quick".

 A problem with ALL programming languages is that you don't know how a library